lutherism/GraphNoQL/README.md

 ```
 This query would start at the root node with `id === 'nodeidtest'`, getting the
 `id`, `test`, and `name` fields.
 Then it would traverse the `friends` edge,
 finding related nodes according the rules set by the `edge.get` hash.
+For each
+found node, it would return the fields defined in `edge.node` if this node
+include edges, it will continue making queries until it has found everything
+requested.

 And example response might look like:
 ```sh